-Who said I had help? 😂 Ok, without my dad, Otto wouldn’t look anywhere near what he does now.
+Who said I had help? 😂 Ok, Otto wouldn’t look near what he does now without my dad.
 I will be forever grateful for his support.
 In May 2020, I bought Otto after losing my job due to COVID.
-It sounds more traumatic than what it actually was.
-At the time, I was anyway only working seasonally in Switzerland (as a pastry chef) and was nearing the end of the season.
+It sounds more traumatic than it actually was.
+At the time, I was only working seasonally in Switzerland (as a pastry chef) and was nearing the end of the season.
 Long before the pandemic, I planned to upgrade my van during spring and travel with it during summer.

 How do you deal with being alone?

 Oh, I’m not alone at all.
 I always have myself and Otto, of course, 😂.
 Besides, I can always meet new people if you want.
 I am very content with my own company at the moment.
 I realised long ago that you don’t need to be surrounded by people to feel happy.
 One can be lonely among people, and it is up to everyone to find peace.

 What does it feel like to live with people again after being isolated for a while?

 It can get a bit overwhelming at times.
 If I need alone time, I drive to a quiet spot and park there.
 That’s the advantage of having a house on wheels.

 Is there a country you favour over others and one that you dislike?

 I wouldn’t want to make an exception for one country because the experiences you have in a country depend a lot on your circumstances — for example, the people and the situations you find yourself in.
 I didn’t feel comfortable in Bulgaria, although I still believe it is a beautiful country with incredible mountains, hot pools and lovely cities.